GAPs for Medicinal Herbs (Good Agricultural Practices)

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 On April 18, 2015 we held a Good Agricultural Practices (GAPs) for Medicinal Herbs Training Session for Growers at the Mountain Horticultural Crops Research and Extension Center in Mills River, NC.
-The instructors in this four hour training included the coordinator of the Blue Ridge Naturally Brand Project, Jennifer Flynn; Craig Mauney, an extension agent who works with farmers on GAPs for fresh produce; Dr. Jeanine Davis, a university researcher/extension specialist and her research assistant, Margaret Bloomquist, who work closely with medicinal herb growers; and Ed Fletcher, a medicinal herb buyer.
+The instructors in this four hour training included the (former) coordinator of the Blue Ridge Naturally Brand Project, Jennifer Flynn; Craig Mauney, an extension agent (now area specialized agent) who works with farmers on GAPs for fresh produce; Dr. Jeanine Davis, a university researcher/extension specialist and her research assistant, Margaret Bloomquist, research associate, who work closely with medicinal herb growers; and Ed Fletcher, a medicinal herb buyer.
 At the last minute we decided to videotape the event so others could benefit from the training.
 It is not a professional video, but all the information is there.
 The links to those videos on our YouTube channel are below.